abhishekmani12/abhishekmani12.github.io/_pages/projects.md

 ## Visual Attendance Tracker:
 A multi model deep learning system which tracks daily attendance through facial recognition with a live camera feed.
 It uses facial vector embeddings of each face and uses a SVM/KNN algorithm to discern faces, it also has a provision for instant face training (~1s) by taking 5 photos automatically in various angles.
-Updates records and provides a simple interface to interact with it.
+It updates records and provides a simple interface to interact with it.
 Deployment test on edge devices was successful.
 This was developed for my 3rd year CSE UG Degree Capstone Project.
 - [Github Repo](https://github.com/abhishekmani12/Visual_Attendance_Tracking)